 This course is an introduction to chemical and cellular levels of general biology.
 Processes that will be covered include the structure and function of cellular organelles, cellular metabolism, enzymatic processes, cellular respiration and photosynthesis, the cell cycle, DNA replication, mitosis, meiosis, and Mendelian genetics.
 Lab required.
-Prerequisites: MA105 and EN111, or permission of instructor.
+Prerequisites: EN111.
+Corequisite: MA113 or MA114, or permission of instructor.